RubixML/ML/README.md

 ---
 ### Tokenizers
 Tokenizers take a body of text and converts it to an array of string tokens.
-Tokenizers are used by various algorithms in Rubix such as the [Count Vectorizer](#count-vectorizer) to encode text into word counts.
+Tokenizers are used by various algorithms in Rubix such as the [Word Count Vectorizer](#word-count-vectorizer) to encode text into word counts.

 To tokenize a body of text:
 ```php